PetersonDave/petersondave.github.io/about/index.md

 Welcome.

-I'm David Peterson, Senior Software Engineer at <a href="http://www.connectivedx.com" target="_blank">Connective DX</a>.
+I'm David Peterson, Sitecore Architect at <a href="http://www.atpworldtour.com" target="_blank">ATP World Tour</a>.
 You've somehow stumbled upon my blog on all things Sitecore.
 You may see some other non-Sitecore related topics from time to time.

-I used to call the <a href="http://www.connectivedx.com/about" target="_blank">Boston office</a> my home, but have since moved to <a href="http://www.west-chester.com/" target="_blank">West Chester, PA</a>, where I now work remotely.
-I'm a Sitecore Technical MVP and run the <a href="http://www.meetup.com/Sitecore-User-Group-Philadelphia/" target="_blank">Philadelphia Sitecore Users Group</a>.

 If you're on social media (who isn't these days?) you'll find me most active here: